fredszaq/photography-technical/README.md

 # Photography, the technical aspect

-A presentation on the technical aspects of photography based using [reveal.js](https://github.com/hakimel/reveal.js)
+A [presentation](https://fredszaq.github.io/photography-technical/) on the technical aspects of photography based on [reveal.js](https://github.com/hakimel/reveal.js)

 ## LICENSE